In certain areas, male lions delay growing manes until they are much older than other lions. These are known as maneless lions.

 And strangely enough, three of the most notorious man-eating lions were maneless!

 The largest man eating lion on record, the Man-Eater of Mfuwe, measured 5 feet from floor to shoulder and 10 feet 6 inches long.
 He was a maneless lion.

 This lion killed six people in two months.
 It was shot in 1991 in Zambia.

 Most famous, though, are the Ghosts of Tsavo.
-During a nine-month period in 1898, two maneless male lions killed between 35 and 145 men, taking them as they were building a railroad in Tsavo, Kenya.
-A fictionalized movie, The Ghost and the Darkness, was made of the story.
+During a nine-month period in 1898, two maneless male lions, thought to be brothers, killed between 35 and 145 men who were building a railroad in Tsavo, Kenya.

-For more information on these man eaters, go here.
+Pretty cool!
+For more information on these man-eaters, go here.

 For a good theory on why some lions become man-eaters, go here